Michael Bradley (musician)

-Michael "Mickey" Bradley is the bassist for the Northern Irish pop punk band The Undertones.
+Michael "Mickey" Bradley (born August 13, 1959) is the bassist for the Northern Irish pop punk band the Undertones.
 Bradley is also a radio producer for BBC Radio Foyle and presented a one-hour programme on Radio Ulster: "After Midnight with Mickey Bradley".
-The show featured tracks from the new wave/punk era.
-Bradley now presents a show titled "The Mickey Bradley Record Show" which airs from 7.30pm to 9.30pm every Friday night on BBC Radio Ulster with Bradley's discussing the records played with a Twitter audience.
+The show featured tracks from the new wave and punk era.
+Bradley now presents a show titled "The Late Show with Mickey Bradley" which airs Friday nights on BBC Radio Ulster.

 In 2016, Bradley wrote a book titled Teenage Kicks: My Life as an Undertone.

 Personal life

 Bradley was born in Derry and is married to Elaine Duffy.
 They have four children.

 In October 2006, Bradley revealed that he had received treatment for bowel cancer.